necopinus/necopinus.xyz/newsletters/2016-08-09-camp-century.md

 So that's what sperm whales do when they get together.
 This is all fascinating (and visually incredible), but it's easy to write this off as "weird things animals do".

 What's harder to write off is humpback whales undertaking a multi-decade, global campaign that appears to be designed to frustrate orca hunts.
-It's certainly *possible* to ascribe this sort of behavior to the sort of mindless rationality we like to project onto non-humans these days...
+It's certainly *possible* to ascribe this sort of behavior to the sort of mindless rationality we like to project onto non-humans these days…

 > Orcas have been witnessed hunting humpback whale calves in much the same way that they hunt gray whale calves.
 So, by proactively foiling orca hunts, perhaps the humpbacks are hoping to make them think twice about messing with their own calves.